Applied Photonics Award 2024: Young talent award for theses in applied photonics announced

 Award ceremony at the international "Photonics Days Jena"

-This year's Applied Photonics Award is again being presented with the kind support of the Association of German Engineers (VDI) as well as the companies Active Fiber Systems, JENOPTIK, TRUMPF, and Huawei Technologies.
+This year's Applied Photonics Award is again being presented with the kind support of the Association of German Engineers (VDI), the State Development Corporation of Thuringia as well as the companies JENOPTIK and Huawei Technologies.